k2view-academy/K2View-Academy/articles/03_logical_units/06_auto_discovery_wizard.md

 ## How Do I Use the Auto Discovery Wizard?

 ### STEP 1: Define the DB Interface
-The first screen displays a list of all [DB interfaces](/articles/05_DB_interfaces/03_DB_interfaces_overview.md) defined in a Fabric project.
-You need to select the DB interface for the Auto Discovery process.
+The first screen displays a list of all [DB interfaces](/articles/05_DB_interfaces/03_DB_interfaces_overview.md) defined in a Fabric project (go to Shared Objects -> Interfaces).
+Select the DB interface for the Auto Discovery process.

 ![image](/articles/03_logical_units/images/03_06_wizard_01.png)

-1. Click the **DB interface** to display its connection string.
+1. Double click the **DB interface** to display its connection string.
-2. To validate the connection settings, click **Test Connection**.
+2. To validate the connection settings, click **Test Connection String**.
 3. Click **Next**.

 ### STEP 2: Define the Root Table and Field